Janamou/android-testing-codelab/01-uiautomator/README.md

 assertEquals(displayNumber.getText(), "8");
 ```

+We are done here!

 ### Step 6 - Browser App test

 Let's write our next test for the browser app.
-Create a @Test annotated method:
+Create a `@Test` annotated method:

 ```java
 @Test